 Clients for TOTP and HOTP are available for many devices.
 For IOS and Android, look for "FreeOTP" in the appropriate app store.
 The ipa otptoken-add command will display a QR code, which you scan with the phone application to configure it.

 Because the TOTP and HOTP standards are also used by Google authenticator, you can also use a Google authenticator implementation on your device.
 For devices other than IOS and Android, we recommend looking for a Google authenticator implementation.
+If you're using DUO for your University account, DUO documentation suggest that the same app can do TOTP and HOTP authentication.
+(We do not use the actual DUO technology.
+It's just that their app tries to support standards-based authenticatoin as well as their own technology.)

 USING THE CLIENT